caseywatts/dyb-doks/content/distortions.md

 layout: distortions
 ---

 Do you ever notice a thought you have is "off" but you can't put your finger on it?
-This might be a cognitive distortion!
+It might be a cognitive distortion!
 A cognitive distortion is an unhelpful thought which gives you a skewed, inaccurate view of reality.
 They tend to be irrational or exaggerated.

-Below, cognitive distortions are categorized into four broad categories: filtering, filling in the gaps, bias to act, and memory.

-To drill in deeper to these ideas, click "show/hide distortions" and check out the 100+ cognitive distortions within each group.
-These link to great Wikipedia pages describing each phenomenon and its history.
+Cognitive distortions are categorized below into four broad categories: filtering, filling in the gaps, bias to act, and memory.
+To drill in deeper to these ideas, click "show/hide distortions" and check out the 100+ cognitive distortions within the groups.
+Each specific distortion is linked to its Wikipedia page.